eclipse-lyo/lyo/README.md

 **The configuration files themselves are located in the `config` subfolder, e.g. `C:\Users\Omar\AppData\Roaming\TrsClient\config`.**

-TRS Consumer has the following configuration:
+TRS Client has the following configuration:

-- A TRSConsumer properties file (`trsClient.properties`)
+- A TRSClient properties file (`trsClient.properties`)
 - A `trsProviders` folder containing a configuration file (eg. `providerBugzilla.properties`) for each TRS Provider connected to the client

 The TRS client properties file contains the urls of the sparql http endpoint